These pumpkin cupcakes are super delicious, soft, moist, and topped with an easy homemade cream cheese frosting. Perfect for pumpkin lovers!

 - 1/2 cup (115 grams) unsalted butter , softened

 - 2 cups (240 grams) confectioners sugar

-- In a separate bowl, mix together the pumpkin puree, oil, brown sugar, granulated sugar, eggs, and vanilla until fully combined.
+- In a separate bowl, whisk together the pumpkin puree, oil, brown sugar, granulated sugar, eggs, and vanilla until fully combined.

 - Add the wet ingredients to the dry ingredients and mix until just combined.

-- Scoop the batter into the cupcake liners about ⅔ of the way full, you should get 12 cupcakes, and smooth out the tops of each one.
+- Evenly divide the batter between all 12 cupcake liners and smooth out the tops of each one.

-- Bake at 350°F for 20-25 minutes or until a toothpick inserted into the center of the cupcake comes out clean.
+- Bake at 350°F (177°C) for 17-22 minutes or until a toothpick inserted into the center of the cupcakes comes out clean.

-- Remove from the oven and let cool for 5 minutes in the pan.
-Remove the cupcakes from the pan and transfer to a wire rack to finish cooling.
+- Remove from the oven and cool for 5 minutes in the pan, then carefully remove the cupcakes from the pan and transfer to a wire rack to cool completely.

-- Using a handheld mixer or stand mixer fitted with the paddle attachment, beat the butter and cream cheese together until smooth.
+- Using a handheld mixer, or in the bowl of a stand mixer fitted with the paddle attachment, beat the butter and cream cheese together until smooth.

-- Add the powdered sugar and vanilla and mix until fully combined.
+- Add the powdered sugar and vanilla extract and mix until fully combined.